Climate and Average Weather Year Round in Scottsdale Arizona, United States

 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 2.9 months, from April 20 to July 15, with an average daily incident shortwave energy per square meter above 7.4 kWh.
-The brightest day of the year is June 12, with an average of 8.5 kWh.
+The brightest month of the year in Scottsdale is June, with an average of 8.4 kWh.

 For the purposes of this report, the geographical coordinates of Scottsdale are 33.509 deg latitude, -111.899 deg longitude, and 1,257 ft elevation.